data-engineering-helpers/data-contracts/README.md

 * [OpenTravelData (OPTD) Quality Assurance framework](https://github.com/data-engineering-helpers/data-quality/blob/main/README.md#opentraveldata-optd)

 ## Web sites, blogs

+### A game about quality for data
+* Title: A game about quality for data
+* Author: Joe Leach
+* Link to the gamified use case: https://joelbth.codeberg.page/community-notices/

 ### Data contracts for the warehouse on Substack
 * Link to the web site/blog: https://dataproducts.substack.com/p/data-contracts-for-the-warehouse